arnabk/udacity-nanodegree-capstone/report.md

 `./data` folder have all the ticker information.
 The stock information for each ticker is stored in <ticker>.csv file.

-The above script result no output, indicating there are no dataset with missing information.
+The above script returned no output, indicating there are no dataset with missing information.

 ### Exploratory Visualization

-Let's look into some of the data downloaded to get an idea if there is any specific pattern that our model could learn.
+Let's look into some of the data downloaded to get an idea if there are any specific pattern that our model could learn.
 Let's start with ticker AA.
 Following is the price chart.

 ![AA-chart](./screenshots/AA-chart.png)

-You can see that there are areas where the ticker is trading sideways.
-It is going to be hard to extract a pattern using simple clustering and neural network.
+You could see there are areas where the ticker is trading sideways.
+Sideways behaviors are hard to learn using simple Neural Networks and so, there is higher probability that our strategy might not work well in this ticker.

 Let's now look into data that we could learn easily.
 STAG is one of the ticker with such data.

 ![STAG-chart](./screenshots/STAG-chart.png)

 Majority of the data is either trending high or trending low.
 When we use stratified sample for training, it is possible to get higher accuracy in model prediction.

 ### Algorithms and Techniques

-After normaizing our data and splitting them into .33% test and rest for training, we reach our end result in two steps.
+After normaizing our data and splitting them into 33% test and rest for training, we reach our end result in two steps.

-**Step 1** - We will remove the label column from train data and use all the normalized features and pass through KMeans classification with k=3, indicating BUY, SELL and NONE.
+**Step 1** - We removed the label column from train data and used all the normalized features and passed through KMeans classification with k=3, indicating BUY, SELL and NONE.
 In order to select which cluster is going to represent BUY, SELL or NONE, we first cluster the data and then calculate total count of BUY, SELL and NONE in each clusters.
 The final cluster table might look like this

 |   | BUY | SELL | NONE |
 | - | --- | ---- | ---- |